 If your Printer is not detecting the ink level correctly after installing new cartridges turn it off and unplug it from the wall for 20 mins until the memory resets.
 Many Brother printers also have the option to reset ink levels manually on the actual printer menu button.

 7. Ink Leaking from Cartridge into Printer - this problem is common with poorly designed compatible cartridges.
 Usually they are poorly molded or else the ink valves don't seal properly when installed in the printer.
+Note: Always remember that you NEVER remove the small plastic membrane where the ink comes out of on the cartridge as this gets pierced by the printer and creates a vacuum seal.
+If you remove this membrane then it will not form a vacuum seal and the purge pump will not be able to pull the ink into the printhead.

 Often the ink will leak out into the printer and is only detected when changing cartridges the next time they run out.
 Look for a reputable company when buying compatible cartridges as there is a huge amount of cheap, low quality products being sold especially online.